 So you maybekindasorta want to start a Facebook group but you think they'll be a lot of work and you just aren't sure if you should try it, because it'll probably fail anyway, right?
-Seriously, that's what a lot of my clients have said to me when I suggest using a Facebook group to help grow their businesses.
+Seriously, that's what some of my clients have said to me when I suggest using a Facebook group to help grow their businesses!

 Or maybe, just maybe, you've already tried growing a Facebook group but it just didn't work… no matter how hard you tried.
 That's okay!
 Chances are, you just don't know what you don't know, and that's why your group didn't grow.